d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 \end{bmatrix}.
 $$

-We can think of multiplication by a matrix $\mathbf{A}\in \mathbb{R}^{m \times n}$ as a transformation that projects vectors from $\mathbb{R}^{n}$ to $\mathbb{R}^{m}$.
+We can think of multiplication with a matrix
+$\mathbf{A}\in \mathbb{R}^{m \times n}$
+as a transformation that projects vectors from $\mathbb{R}^{n}$ to $\mathbb{R}^{m}$.
-These transformations turn out to be remarkably useful.
+These transformations are remarkably useful.
-For example, we can represent rotations as multiplications by a square matrix.
+For example, we can represent rotations as multiplications by certain square matrices.
-As we will see in subsequent chapters, we can also use matrix-vector products to describe the most intensive calculations required when computing each layer in a neural network given the values of the previous layer.
+Matrix-vector products also describe the key calculation involved in computing the outputs of each layer in a neural network given the outputs from the previous layer.

 :begin_tab:`mxnet`
-Expressing matrix-vector products in code with tensors, we use the same `dot` function as for dot products.
+To express a matrix-vector product in code, we use the same `dot` function.
-When we call `np.dot(A, x)` with a matrix `A` and a vector `x`, the matrix-vector product is performed.
+The operation is inferred
+based on the type of the arguments.
-Note that the column dimension of `A` (its length along axis 1) must be the same as the dimension of `x` (its length).
+Note that the column dimension of `A`
+(its length along axis 1)
+must be the same as the dimension of `x` (its length).
 :end_tab:

 :begin_tab:`pytorch`
-Expressing matrix-vector products in code with tensors, we use the `mv` function.
-When we call `torch.mv(A, x)` with a matrix `A` and a vector `x`, the matrix-vector product is performed.
+To express a matrix-vector product in code, we use the `mv` function.
-Note that the column dimension of `A` (its length along axis 1) must be the same as the dimension of `x` (its length).
+Note that the column dimension of `A`
+(its length along axis 1)
+must be the same as the dimension of `x` (its length).
-PyTorch has a convenience operator `@` that can be used in place of matrix-vector and also matrix-matrix products.
-In our context this means that we can write `A@x` instead, thus greatly simplifying notation.
+PyTorch has a convenience operator `@` that can execute both matrix-vector and matrix-matrix products
+(depending on its arguments).
+Thus we can write `A@x`.
 :end_tab:

 :begin_tab:`tensorflow`
-Expressing matrix-vector products in code with tensors, we use the `matvec` function.
-When we call `tf.linalg.matvec(A, x)` with a matrix `A` and a vector `x`, the matrix-vector product is performed.
-Note that the column dimension of `A` (its length along axis 1) must be the same as the dimension of `x` (its length).
+To express a matrix-vector product in code, we use the `matvec` function.
+Note that the column dimension of `A`
+(its length along axis 1)
+must be the same as the dimension of `x` (its length).
 :end_tab: